Dramamine For Dogs: Everything You Need To Know

 What Is Dramamine?

-It reduces symptoms of nausea and motion sickness by disrupting the vestibular system in your pet's ears.
+It may reduce symptoms of nausea and motion sickness by disrupting the vestibular system in your pet's ears.
 This system is responsible for controlling your pet's (and your) sense of balance and can be thrown out of whack when traveling in a vehicle, which is what leads to motion sickness.
 Blocking this system out using Dramamine can prevent it from being overstimulated during vehicle trips.

 Dogs and humans are both sensitive to having their vestibular system overstimulated, although dogs are slightly less likely to develop motion sickness.